mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 When it comes to batch processing variants. `AlgorithmRunningService`.
 We need a way to distribute the items in the table to acheive a good load-balancing.
 The problem comes with acheiveing post-processing on the server side.
 Post processing does not preclude inter-row dependencies.
 One way get around this would be to distribute according to equivalent group number.
 Another way would be to perform all post-processing on the client side.

+##Selected Use cases##

+1. `SNSPowderReduction` could benefit greatly from this as when users want to re-reduce they want to change a couple of parameters and re-reduce the whole experiment.
+Things that make this interesting:
+  * There is a CharacterizationsFile which contains much of the information that could be used for filling in the table.
+Currently the information is brought (mostly) into a TableWorkspace via [PDLoadCharacterizations](http://docs.mantidproject.org/nightly/algorithms/PDLoadCharacterizations-v1.html) and then the correct row is selected with [PDDetermineCharacterizations](http://docs.mantidproject.org/nightly/algorithms/PDDetermineCharacterizations-v1.html).
+The user has the option to override the values found this way, but it gives a very good start.
+  * Many of the parameters are common to the whole experiment's reduction (calibration file, final binning, output file formats, etc).
+The solution should have the ability to have an area for setting these common parameters, rather than forcing them to appear in every row.
+2. For Single Crystal Diffraction (XSD) there is some amount of "twiddling" before reducing each of the individual goiniometer settings to a set of integrated peaks.
+Then the workflow requires combining all of the individual integrated peaks and finding a common UB matrix and re-indexing all of the peaks.
+One of the missing pieces in the current reduction, is moving parameters from the individual run to the batch run.
+This is currently done by hand.

 ##Current Structure##

 **Top Level Class Diagram**